adetaylor/webkit-wiki/Safer-CPP-Guidelines.md

 Similarly, we should be using `RetainPtr` for Objective C objects, `OSObjectPtr` for Darwin OS objects and `CachedResourceHandle` for CachedResource objects.

 Note that it is important for the smart pointer to be a stack variable.
-Calling a function on a data member that is has a smart pointer type is not truly safe because this data member could get reassigned while the function is running.
+Calling a function on a data member that has a smart pointer type is not truly safe because this data member could get reassigned while the function is running.

 **Right:**
 ```cpp